 We encourage hoardings that benefit both the development and people's experience of the city, and we have created a toolkit to assist developers, architects, project managers and contractors when planning the appearance of hoardings.

 The guidelines do not prescribe construction methods or materials, or constrain corporate branding.
-Instead the guidelines recommend hoarding designs which integrate the following attributes:
+Instead the guidelines recommend hoarding designs that integrate the following:

 Hoardings that follow the Rebuild Hoardings Design Guidelines may qualify for a rebate of up to 100% of the fees for temporary use of legal road (TUOLR).

 The terms and conditions of this rebate are outlined in the TUOLR Fee Rebate Application form [PDF, 85 KB].

 If you would like information about contacting local artists, an example artist brief or an example artist contract, please email ArtsAdvisors@ccc.govt.nz